The 2024 Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe

 - indicate a serious interest in learning about the United States;

-  - have little or no prior study or travel experience in the United States or elsewhere outside of their home country;
+- have little or no prior study or travel experience in the United States or elsewhere outside of Europe;

 - be mature, responsible, independent, confident, open-minded, tolerant, thoughtful, and inquisitive;

-  - if the program is conducted in-person, be comfortable with campus life, prepared to share living accommodations, and able to make adjustments to cultural and social practices different from those of their home country; and,
+- be comfortable with campus life, prepared to share living accommodations, and able to adjust to cultural and social practices different from those of their home country.

 OTHER ESSENTIAL PROGRAM INFORMATION

-  All participant costs are covered by the SUSI program.
+Program Funding: All participation costs are covered by the SUSI program.

 Please fill in the application with all the required information.
 Applications should be emailed to PristinaSUSI@state.gov as one PDF document.

-  Only applications submitted in the required format and marked subject line: 2021 SUSI for Young Leaders Application will be reviewed.
-Additional supporting documents such as scanned copies of grade transcripts and reference letters are preferred but not required.
+Only applications submitted in the required format and marked subject line: 2024 SUSI for Young Leaders Application will be reviewed.
+Additional supporting documents such as scanned copies of grade transcripts and reference letters are preferred.

 Download the Application Form here.